Press Kit

 In under 300:

 Weber is also a self-taught and then classically studied guitarist and musician.
-In 2000, he founded Tempest Records, his music recording and production company in Nashville, TN.
-He loves to write, talk with his brilliant wife Annie, make some music, and play with his kids.
-He and his family live in the lovely town of Oxford, Mississippi.
+In 2000, he founded Tempest Records, his music recording and production company, in Nashville, TN.
+More recently, he has taken up the hobby of woodworking and has built tables, beds, shelves, and more.
+He loves to write, travel, make music, and play with his and his partner’s kids.

-For more biographical information, you can check out an extended interview I gave for Southern Authors.
+For more biographical information, you can check out an extended interview I gave for Southern Authors in 2014.
 Don’t miss page 2 of the interview.
-If for any reason the site is down, you can download an Adobe PDF file I’ve made of both Web pages of the interview (8 pages in all).
+I also gave an extended newspaper interview for the publication of Uniting Mississippi, available online here.

 Book Info